brainy-minds/Jterator/README.md

 To do
 =====

-Package management for APIs in different languages.
+Package management for external dependencies and APIs in different languages.